 Weird Al Yankovic net worth: Weird Al Yankovic is an American singer, songwriter, comedian, actor and music producer who has a net worth of $16 million.
 Weird Al released his first song parody in 1979.
 Over the next 30 years he has gone on to release dozens of singles and sell more than 12 million albums world wide, more than any other comedian in history.
 During his career he has released four gold records, and six platinum records.
-He has won three Grammys.
+He has won four Grammys.
 In 1989, Al wrote and starred in his own full-length feature film titled "UHF".
 More recently he has directed music videos for several popular artists including Ben Folds and Hanson.